 This unexpected bleeding is considered mid-cycle spotting, or abnormal uterine bleeding.
 When experienced outside of your normal menstrual period, mid-cycle spotting can often be frightening.
 It brings up a range of emotions and questions you likely don’t know how to answer.
 Am I pregnant?
 Do I have a hormone imbalance?
 What is wrong with my body?

-Mid-cycle spotting is one of the most asked about fertility concerns women approach us with.
+Mid-cycle spotting is one of the most frequently asked fertility questions.
 The concern is valid.
 As far as most of us learned growing up, you are only supposed to bleed during your period, not randomly throughout your cycle.
 There is some truth to this, but there are also a few exceptions.
-I hope to help you understand the different causes of mid-cycle spotting, learning to recognize what is normal and when it may be a sign that something isn’t quite right, which may warrant a trip to consult with your gynecologist.
+I hope to help you understand the different causes of mid-cycle spotting, learning to recognize what is normal and when it may be a sign that something isn’t quite right, which may warrant a trip to your gynecologist.

 Causes Of Mid-Cycle Spotting